jwpconsulting/projectify/docs/trial.md

   creator/owner of the workspace.
 This also includes open invites. (i.e., sum invite
   + user <= 2)
-- A trial workspace can hold 10 workspace boards
+- A trial workspace can hold 10 projects
-- A trial workspace can hold 100 sections in total, with no per-workspace board limitations
+- A trial workspace can hold 100 sections in total, with no per-project limitations
 - A trial workspace can hold 1000 tasks.
-Again, there is no limitation where those tasks can be put, they could all be in the same workspace board or section.
+Again, there is no limitation where those tasks can be put, they could all be in the same project or section.
 - A trial workspace can hold 10 labels
 - A trial workspace can not have any chat messages (they are not supported by